 A peloton power walk is one of the best walking workouts out there because it can be done by anyone and anywhere.

 What is a power walk peloton?
 As a whole, the power walk peloton is a series of classes that are done either on the treadmill or outdoors.
-The class duration range between 20 to 45 minutes.
-In the power walk, you increase your hear because
+The class duration range from 20 to 45 minutes.

 What I like about power walks is they implement a lot of upper body motion to their walking workouts.
 On the surface, adding an arm swing may not seem like a big difference.